LIT-Protocol/lit-ai-agent/README.md

 # Lit AI Agent

-This code example demonstrates how Lit Actions can be leveraged to create an AI agent that performs actions on behalf of users or other agents.
-These actions are immutable and only executed when approved by the implemented governance system.
-In this case, we use a 2/2 multisig Safe to authenticate the actions.
+This example demonstrates how Lit Actions can be used to create tools and policies for on-chain agents.
+Tools allow agents to perform specific actions (i.e. "swap ETH for ARB") while policies dictate how a given tool is used (i.e. "If swap amount is greater than $100, require human approval").

+The following Lit Action policies are immutable (deployed to IPFS), and require governance approval (via SAFE) in order to be executed by the agent.

 ## Prerequisites